 Charcot-Marie-Tooth (CMT) disease, also known as hereditary motor and sensory neuropathy (HMSN), is the most commonly inherited neuropathy of lower motor (to a lesser degree sensory) neurons.

-It is not a single condition, but a cluster of heterogeneous mutations with many subtypes, classified by which gene is affected.
+It is not a single condition, but a cluster of heterogeneous mutations with many subtypes.
 As expected the number and classification is in flux.
 Most frequently it is autosomal dominant in inheritance (although this is variable).

 CMT type 1

 - Autosomal dominant inheritance, most commonly due to over-expression of peripheral myelin protein 22 (PMP22)5

 - Repeated cycles of demyelination and remyelination result in a thick layer of abnormal myelin around the peripheral axons

 - This form of CMT disease is a disorder of peripheral myelination

 - These changes cause what is referred to as an onion bulb appearance